December14/Test-Documentation/README.md

 ### Task 2 :
 According to the checklist and test cases you created in the previous task, test the main page and the Add Customer page.

-- Describe all the bugs found in the proper way in the form of defect reports
+- Describe all the bugs found properly in the form of defect reports
 ### Solution :
 #### [Bug Reports](Bug_Reports.csv)